samousli/twitter-spot-the-fraud/readme.md

 	Calculates the quartiles and the median of the user collection by frequency.
 	Also saves the quartile each user belongs to in the 'users' collection

-	Regrettably with our data the values we got were 1, 1, 2..Perhaps a mean value instead of a median would produce better results.
+	Sadly with our data the values we got were 1, 1, 2..Perhaps a mean value instead of a median would produce better results.
 	There seemed to be noticeable number of spammers which we noticed from the content of their messages.
 But a random sample of 40 users among 880k didn't capture such representatives.